 • Extra Firm Suspension Block in TPU materials (colours at the bottom and on the buy page).

-• Similar firmness to the CHPT3 red block (stiffer and higher performance).
+• Similar firmness to the CHPT3 red block (stiff and high performance).

-• 3D Printed with 3 different internal density zones.
+• 3D Printed with 3 different internal density zones to absorb a wide range of vibrational frequencies.

-• 32g (replaces latest standard block and end plate which is 37g).
+• AC-Line is less than 35g (replacing the standard block and striker plate which is 37g).

-• Can install rigid end plate upside down to prevent locking.
+• Can install Striker Plate upside down to prevent rear triangle locking (AC-Line).

 It is generally regarded in order of firmness from least to most :